 ]]>

-3 Things to Consider Before Building Your Next Outpatient Facility /3-things-to-consider-before-building-your-next-outpatient-facility/ Fri, 05 Nov 2021 15:00:19 +0000 /?p=11853 In 2019, over 21 million square feet of outpatient facilities were built in the U.S., driven by the current healthcare trends of reducing operating costs, improving access to care and enhancing the patient experience.
+3 Things to Consider Before Building Your Next Outpatient Facility /3-things-to-consider-before-building-your-next-outpatient-facility/?utm_source=rss&utm_medium=rss&utm_campaign=3-things-to-consider-before-building-your-next-outpatient-facility Fri, 05 Nov 2021 15:00:19 +0000 /?p=11853 In 2019, over 21 million square feet of outpatient facilities were built in the U.S., driven by the current healthcare trends of reducing operating costs, improving access to care and enhancing the patient experience.
 While outpatient facilities are less expensive to build and operate than a traditional hospital and are often… More >

 The post 3 Things to Consider Before Building Your Next Outpatient Facility appeared first on Consigli Construction.